This article is an updated version of the one that was originally published on HotelLawBlog.com on 30 July 2014.

 Many developers are being led to form a regional center because of bad advice.
 This approach should be selected only by those developers who cannot qualify for the “preferred” status or those who genuinely want to get into the immigration business for other reasons.
 This path should not be chosen to save a few percentage points in the cost of funds or in the mistaken belief that it is an easy path to follow.

-Perhaps one syndicator in 100 – or maybe one in 1000 – decided to take over the capital raising function by forming a captive brokerage firm.
+Maybe one syndicator in 1,000 decided to take over the capital raising function by forming a captive brokerage firm.
 This was really an entirely different business from the core real estate business of the syndicator.
 It has unique capital requirements, licensing issues, regulatory compliance, liabilities and costs.
 Most real estate investors were well advised to stay out of the investment banking/capital raising business.

 The developer will be competing with a handful of dominant players who have been established for years.
-They have spent a vast amount of time and money to build their presence in China, along with their marketing organization, infrastructure, systems, forms and reputation amongst the EB-5 investor community.
+They have spent a vast amount of time and money to build their presence in China (and other countries with a significant demand for EB-5 visas), along with their marketing organization, infrastructure, systems, forms and reputation amongst the EB-5 investor community.

 A few final words on developers forming their own regional centers